Snowy day

 The fire pit is ideal for gathering in the evenings.
 Outdoor folding chairs can be found in one of the closets in the main floor bedroomKitchen view 2

-Dishwasher, microwave, breakfast nookAbout the Area
+Dishwasher, microwave, breakfast nook- /

 There are many places nearby to explore, or where you can relax, read, or simply take a nap.
 The mown meadows around the house can be used for rustic games of croquet, horseshoes or bocce ball.
 There is a trail to wander through the surrounding treed land.
 You can build a fire in the fire pit and grill hot dogs or roast marshmallows for smores.